calvincheewx/calvincheewx.github.io/index.md

 ## 4. Data analysis using SQL

+Perform analysis on the data to derive useful insights.
+Make use of different SQL operations such as joins, grouping, filters and others during analysis.

 <img src="images/Capstone_Project_2_Data_Analysis_using_SQL.PNG"/>

 ## 5. Created interactive dashboard & visualization using Excel

+Once all the data has been prepared in SQL, import the data into Excel directly from SQL.
+Create required pivot tables and charts to create reports and dashboards which help in visualizing the data and also in drawing useful insights.
+Create multiple reports from the data which help you tell a story to the stakeholders.

 <img src="images/Capstone_Project_2_Dashboard.PNG"/>

 ## 6. Presenting to the stakeholders and communicating insights

+Create a story and business questions which will help you drive the presentation.
+Once created all the required reports and dashboards, it would be presented to the stakeholders.

 ## - [Capstone Project 2 Presentation Link](/pdf/Capstone_Project_2_Presentation.pdf)